+TABLE 4.1

 Demographical Measures

 When analyzing the results there are two primary evaluative measures that are considered.
 The first one is the stage of CPM leadership, examining the correlated principles of those who are at the stage of CPM or Sustained CPM leadership and comparing to those at the emerging CPM leadership stage.
 The second informative measure is comparing the use of each principle with Indian nationals and Expat American movement leaders.
 These two measures will shed light to the importance of each mental model in furthering movements.

 Self – and Social-Awareness

+Self- and Social-Awareness is based off of two questions: Who am I? and Whom do I know?
+This would mean that a movement leader is to have an identified a personal understanding of whom they are as a church planter or evangelist.
+After establishing that, they are to network with people they already know and also be able to find others in order to continue the church planting movement.